 There have been countless studies that attempt to answer this question for millions of sales professionals who want to ensure their emails reach recipients’ inboxes at the best possible time.

 But the thing is, the majority of these studies only focus on open rates.
+This does nothing for B2B sales reps.

 An email open doesn’t mean the recipient is necessarily reading your message.
 Sometimes recipients simply open emails to get rid of that annoying red notification.